 Naturally Occurring Radioactive Material (NORM) is a well-known issue that occurs on a variety of job sites.
-NORM will typically lead to problems during facility decommissioning if it has not been identified during production or maintenance.
+NORM will typically lead to problems during facility decommissioning if no one identifies it during production or maintenance.
 This could create delays and cost a significant amount of money to fix.
-Many locations will be contaminated that have not been identified, and in some cases, simple cleaning of the site will not remove all contamination.
+Many locations are contaminated that have not been identified.
+In some cases, simple cleaning of the site will not remove all contamination.

 What is NORM?

 Every state and country differs about their regulations and what they classify to be radioactive waste.
 Some countries may identify something as radioactive waste, but in another country it is not considered to be radioactive.
 Over time, more NORM hazards have been identified, so different facilities are increasing awareness about regulations on-site to accommodate these new identifications.

 For oil and gas companies, NORM classification depends on radioactive material of reservoir rock and water salinity stemming from wells.
 More salinity in the water indicates a higher presence of NORM.
 Thus, older wells usually create higher concentrations of NORM than more recent wells.
 Fracking, a gas extraction activity, also releases more NORM into environments.
 Despite this concern, outside exposure to NORM from oil and gas industries is low, so workers are not required to maintain protective protocol unless they go above their exposure limit.

 NORMs can be particularly dangerous for the following reasons:

 - NORM can be extremely threatening when mixed with other hazardous waste substances.
 Hazardous waste characteristics are anything ignitable, corrosive, toxic, or reactive.

 - NORM waste can easily be missed since it’s so difficult to detect on a job-site.
 This is why awareness and testing is so important.

 - NORMs can still be present even after cleaning procedures are completed.
 This is why companies should enlist professionals to help with the cleaning process.